Shropshire Council

 Batteries

 Remember, we don’t collect waste from the side of your bin.
 Make sure everything fits inside and the lid is closed.
+The council reserves the right to not collect bins that are identified as not safe to unload.
+This could be due to risk of spillage, harm to collection crews, passers-by, and damage to vehicles.

-Household Recycling Centres (HRCs)
+Household recycling centres (HRCs)

 If you have any items that are too big for the kerbside collection service, you can drop them off at your local HRC.
-We recycle over 30 different types of materials – everything from kettles and toasters, to car batteries, paint and cooking oil!
+We recycle over 30 different types of materials – everything from kettles and toasters to car batteries, paint and cooking oil!
 Don’t forget, if you’re in a van – you may need a permit.

 Bulky waste